Vigneshlearneveryday/Drills_In_Process-Progress/README.md

 # Personnel Training Space to learn gitHub and Myself - I will never be Wise, I know !
 But This journey is trying to be wise in Everything ... & Trying with Lots of distractions in middle of this intensions are Pure Always !!!
-## please igonre these stupidities
+## Please igonre these stupidities
 ## To track my errors i made this as well as to Revisit in future for Laughing ...

 ---